 On the twenty-second treatment, she complained of being very frustrated.
 Her fertility doctor had decided to start IVF, place her embryo into the uterus next week, but only one embryo qualified.
 She placed three qualified embryos in IVF nine times before, but failed seven times – she believed that this history meant that with only one qualified embryo, there would be no possibility of a successful pregnancy.
 However, I explained to her that there was a possibility of successful pregnancy, because there were many research reports in China of acupuncture and Chinese herbal formulas increasing fertility.
 Because her physical condition had improved significantly, and especially because her intrauterine blood circulation (per test) had improved substantially, I explained that overall her condition was very good.

-Two weeks later, she called to report that she was indeed pregnant, but that she was very nervous and anxious due to fear from her history of miscarriages.
+A few weeks later, she called to report that she was indeed pregnant, but that she was very nervous and anxious due to fear from her history of miscarriages.
 She asked how I could help.
 I suggested that she come back for acupuncture treatments with Chinese herbal formulas to prevent miscarriage, which were commonly and effectively used to prevent miscarriages in China.

 After two days she came back to my clinic.
 She complained of high nervousness and anxiety, her face looked stiff with tension, gritted teeth, trembling hands and body.
 She felt tired and always wanted to sleep.
 She also felt slight abdominal fullness, slight nausea and occasional vomiting, with loss of appetite.
 Her bowel movements were once or twice a day with slight constipation.
 Her tongue was pale red with a thin, white coating.
 Her pulse was smooth and rolling.
 The acupuncture points included ST36, RN12, DU20, Yintang, and PC6.
 Acupuncture was administered once a week.
 The Chinese herbal formula included Dang Shen, Huang Qi, Bai Zhu, Fu Ling, Sheng Jiang, Sha Ren, Bai Dou Kou, Zi Su Ye, Shan Yao and Gu Ya.
 This formula was to tonify Spleen and harmonize the Stomach to stop nausea and increase her appetite.
-She felt better after two weeks of treatment, with most symptoms improved.
+She felt better after couple of weeks of treatment, with most symptoms improved.
 The acupuncture treatment was the same as before, the Chinese herbal formula changed to Shou Tai Wan, adding Huang Qi, Dang Shen, Bai Zhu, Chen Pi and Shan Yao.
 This special treatment was to prevent miscarriage until the tenth week, the time of her previous miscarriages.

 Since she usually walked fast with agility, I asked her to walk more slowly, and with small steps.
 I also suggested that she nap for five to ten minutes at lunchtime to help her relax.
 If possible, she needed to reduce her workload to ensure prevention of miscarriage.
 She wanted to comply, but it was very difficult because she had too many patients waiting for her help.
 She continued acupuncture treatment with Chinese herbal formulas until the tenth week of pregnancy, which passed the time of her two previous miscarriages.